DariuszBrysz/Reservo/.ai/prd.md

 -   Users can view a list of available sports facilities.
 -   After selecting a facility, users can select a date from a 7-day view to see its schedule.
 -   The schedule displays available and reserved time slots for the selected day.
--   Facility operating hours are fixed from 2:00 p.m. to 10:00 p.m.
+-   Facility operating hours are fixed from 14:00 to 22:00
 -   Administrators can view the reservation schedule for any facility and day, which includes the reserving user's email address for each booking.

 ### 3.3.
 Reservation Management